Pair in ambulance joyride consider possible jail term

 Anthony Rozzi, who represented Burke, urged the judge to give him credit for time he's spent in custody since his arrest.

-Under the terms of Drechler's offer both men would have to complete a year before seeking parole.
+Under the terms of Drechsler's offer, both men would have to complete a year before seeking parole.
 After their release they would spend two years on supervised probation, with conditions that include substance abuse evaluations, random drug testing and an order that they stay away from Melrose-Wakefield Hospital and Kohl's.

 They're due back in court March 11 to let the judge know if they want to plead guilty.